| | | |

 3. Adopt A Growth Mindset

-A growth mindset is about embracing change, growth, and learning versus being stuck in a fixed mindset where you believe your abilities and circumstances are set in stone.
+A growth mindset is about embracing change, growth, and learning, rather than a fixed mindset in which you believe your abilities and circumstances are set in stone.

 A growth mindset allows you to see the opportunities that are already available to you.